SanderMertens/bake/README.md

 ### Why yet another build tool?
 Bake originally was a build tool developed for a framework (https://corto.io).
 It ended up simplifying building code a lot, and we decided to turn it into a separate project.
 So why did bake simplify building code that much?

-Most build tools focus on the actual compilation process itself, and require project configurations to, for example, explicitly specify how source files get compiled to binaries.
+Most build tools focus on the actual compilation process itself, and require project configurations to explicitly specify how source files get compiled to binaries.
 Since these rules are very similar for each C/C++ project, bake stores them into reusable drivers.
 As a result, bake project configurations can remain very simple and declarative.

-In addition, bake is modular so that even when your build needs to do more than just compile C/C++ files, you can write a new driver that, for example, generates code, and simply reference that driver in your project configuration.
+In addition, bake is modular so that even when your build needs to do more than just compile C/C++ files, you can write a new driver that, for example, generates code.
+You can then simply reference that driver from your project configuration.

 Having said that, bake is not perfect and there is still lots of work to do.
 It does not run on as many platforms as cmake does, and is not as flexible as make.
 Maybe someday it will be, maybe not.
 Bake's development is driven by its users, so if you are using it and you're missing a feature, let us know!